Multicultural London English: This is

-this is my mum's boyfriend "put that in your pocket now".
+Still

+Still has been observed to take on a new role as a sentence-final particle in MLE among male youths, related to its function in standard English as a discourse marker.
+The word is used as a modal particle, whereby it mediates epistemic modality, expressing both intersubjectivity and politeness.

+As a sentence-final particle, it can be used both in isolation, or collocated with though as seen above.

 Phonology

 While older speakers in London today display a vowel and consonant system that matches previously dominant accents such as Cockney, young speakers often display different qualities.
 The qualities are on the whole not the levelled ones noted in recent studies (such as Williams & Kerswill 1999 and Przedlacka 2002) of teenage speakers in South East England outside London: Milton Keynes, Reading, Luton, Essex, Slough and Ashford.
 From principles of levelling, it would be expected that younger speakers would show precisely the levelled qualities, with further developments reflecting the innovatory status of London as well as the passage of time.
 However, evidence, such as Cheshire et al. (2011) and Cheshire et al. (2013), contradicts that expectation.